sriyadd/Captcha-Generation/ReadMe.md

 2. Navigate to the project directory.

-3. Install the required dependencies.
+3. Install the required dependencies (pip install -r requirements.txt).

 ## Usage